-Jeff’s experience includes twenty years in the planning and development of thirty urban, suburban, rural and resort communities throughout the United States, encompassing over 35,000 acres.
-He has been a principal in the development and disposition of over $350 million in real estate, and consulted on planning, economic development and regulatory issues for private sector clients as well as cities, counties and non-profits in sixteen states.
+Jeff’s experience includes over twenty-five years in the planning and development of thirty urban, suburban, and rural communities throughout the United States, encompassing over 35,000 acres.
+He has been a principal in the development and disposition of over $350 million in real estate, and consulted on planning, economic development, and regulatory issues for private sector clients as well as cities, counties, and non-profits in sixteen states and two foreign countries.
 Jeff has been a senior advisor to Cherokee, the leading private equity firm investing capital and expertise in brownfield redevelopment, with more than $2 billion under management.

 Large-scale urban redevelopment projects are a central theme of his career.
 As a developer, he was part of the builder team which redeveloped the former 4,700-acre Stapleton International Airport, and the 1,866-acre Lowry Air Force Base in Denver.
 In recent years, Jeff led multi-disciplinary teams in the crafting of a vision plan and market-based development strategy for the 1,100-acre Purdue Innovation District in West Lafayette for the Purdue Research Foundation, and the 103-acre former General Motors Stamping Plant in downtown Indianapolis, on behalf of the City of Indianapolis.
 Jeff is also a partner in Electric Works, the $250 million adaptive reuse and redevelopment of the 39-acre, 1.2 million square foot former General Electric campus in downtown Fort Wayne.